aashish1100/CSS-Library/README.md

-Paste the following line in your `<head>` tag of the HTML file: https://cdn.jsdelivr.net/gh/aashish1100/CSS-Library@main/shadowkit-framework/src/base.css
+Paste the following line in your `<head>` tag of the HTML file:

+https://cdn.jsdelivr.net/gh/aashish1100/CSS-Library@main/shadowkit-framework/src/base.css

-✅ This will apply LumosUI styles to your entire webpage.
+✅ This will apply styles to your entire webpage.

 ## 🌈 Features